Krokop/cv/index.md

 Tools:  Python 2.7, CouchDB, Redis, Pytest, Nginx, Ansible, Gevent, RobotFramework

 Role:	I was performing / responsible for following tasks:
-* design and implementing of application and its new features;
+* design and implementation of application and its new features;
 * writing tests;
 * communication with client;
 * supporting application, bug fixing;